Hacker0x01/docs.hackerone.com/docs/programs/aws-security-hub-integration.md

 Ensure that you have met all of the above [Prerequisites](#prerequisites).

+In addition, you need the following:

+1. Choose an S3 bucket to host the configuration.
 1. Clone the [hackerone-to-security-hub](https://github.com/Hacker0x01/hackerone-to-security-hub) repository.
 1. Use the bash script in the repository to build and deploy the serverless app.
 1. Create a [HackerOne Webhook](https://docs.hackerone.com/programs/webhooks.html).